leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

 # NetBox Ansible Collection - Quick Start

-Ansible playbooks to get started working with the Ansible Collection for Netbox.
+A short guide to getting started with the Ansible Collection for Netbox.
 This repo accompanies the talks given at Cisco Live Las Vegas 2024, by the Netbox Labs and Red Hat Network Automation product teams.

 ![netbox ansible collection](images/ansible_collection.png)